NathanielInman/dotfiles/README.md

 ![Full-screen Example of Desktop](/Pictures/fullscreen.png)

 > [!TIP]
-> Clicking on the icons above or below will lead directly to this repositories documentation on how to setup said operating system or tool.
+> Clicking on the icons below will lead directly to this repositories documentation on how to setup said operating system or tool.

 ## My Everyday Stack